Angelo Poffo

 Angelo John Poffo (April 10, 1925 – March 4, 2010) was an American professional wrestler and wrestling promoter.
-He ran International Championship Wrestling for a number of years, holding cards in Tennessee, Kentucky and Arkansas.
-He was the father of "Macho Man" Randy Savage and "The Genius" Lanny Poffo and the father-in-law of Miss Elizabeth.
+He ran International Championship Wrestling for a number of years, holding cards in Tennessee, Kentucky, and Arkansas.
+He is the father of "Macho Man" Randy Savage and "The Genius" Lanny Poffo and the father-in-law of Miss Elizabeth.

 Early life, family and education

-Poffo was born in Downers Grove, Illinois (near Chicago) to Italian immigrants.
+Poffo was born in Downers Grove, Illinois (a suburb of Chicago), to Italian immigrants.
+At the time of beginning first grade, he spoke no English.

-Poffo attended DePaul University and was a catcher for its baseball team.
-He studied physical education and was a competitive chess player.

-He enlisted in the Navy during World War II where in 1945, he set a world record for sit-ups.
+Poffo enlisted in the United States Navy during World War II.
+He served as a pharmacist's mate at Naval Base San Diego.
+While in the Navy, Poffo began weight training.
+On July 4, 1945, he set a world record for sit-ups.
 He completed 6,033 sit-ups in four hours and ten minutes.
 According to his son Lanny, after 6,000 sit-ups he did 33 more, one for each year of Jesus's life.

+After leaving the Navy, Poffo attended DePaul University and was a catcher for the DePaul Blue Demons baseball team.
+He studied physical education and was a competitive chess player.